Andre Vltchek

 André Vltchek (Андре Влчек, [ɐnˈdrɛ ˈvɫ̩t͡ɕɛk], December 29, 1963 – September 22, 2020) was a Soviet-born American political analyst, journalist, and a filmmaker.
 Vltchek was born in Leningrad but later became a naturalized U.S. citizen after being granted asylum there in his 20s.
 He lived in the United States, Chile, Peru, Mexico, Vietnam, Samoa, and Indonesia.

 Vltchek covered armed conflicts in Peru, Kashmir, Mexico, Bosnia, Sri Lanka, Congo, India, South Africa, East Timor, Indonesia, Turkey, and the Middle East.
 He traveled to more than 140 countries, and wrote articles for Der Spiegel, Japanese newspaper The Asahi Shimbun, The Guardian, ABC News and the Czech Republic daily Lidové noviny.
 From 2004, Vltchek served as a senior fellow at the Oakland Institute.

-He appeared on television and radio shows, including those broadcast by France 24, China Radio International, the Voice of Russia, CCTV, Ulusal Kanal (Turkey), Al Mayadeen (Pan-Arabic network), Radio Pacifika, Radio Cape, among others.
-Vltchek was interviewed by publications including the People's Daily, China Daily and the Tehran Times.

 Commenting on Vltchek's book Oceania, published in 2010, American linguist Noam Chomsky said that it evoked "the reality of the contemporary world" and that "He has also not failed to trace the painful — and particularly for the West, shameful realities to their historical roots".